gpapia/git-tutorial/cheatsheet.rst

     $ git config --help
     $ man git-config

-In addition, if you don’t need the full-blown manpage help, but just need a quick refresher on the available options for a Git command, you can ask for the more concise "help" output with the ``-h`` option:
+In addition, if you don't need the full-blown manpage help, but just need a quick refresher on the available options for a Git command, you can ask for the more concise "help" output with the ``-h`` option: